open/close all folders

 Introduction: What is poetry?

 Poetry has been defined in a truly vast number of ways throughout its history, many of them biased towards a certain form or style to the exclusion of all else.
 For our purposes, let us just say that poetry is the art of arranging words to create art.
-Indeed, in Western culture, all creative writing was once considered to fall under the umbrella term "poetry."
-However, in the modern sense of the word, poetry tends not to resemble spoken language.
+Indeed, in Western culture, all creative writing was once considered to fall under the umbrella term "poetry."note However, in the modern sense of the word, poetry tends not to resemble spoken language.
 Instead, it makes use of creative imagery and unusual or innovative use of language.
 In most cultures, poetry has traditionally followed arbitrary rules, under the belief that constraints force the poet to be more creative.
 In English, these rules typically include following a strict accentual meter (pattern of stressed and unstressed syllables) and making lines rhyme in pre-defined patterns.
 By and large, English poetic forms are inherited from the Greeks and Romans, and, to a lesser extent, the medieval French and Italians.
 However, English is a Germanic language and has a very different sound compared to Greek, Latin, or any of the Romance languages, so these rules and forms have had to evolve into characteristically English types of poetry.
 Many English poets in recent times have believed that these rules are too artificial.
 It is a common opinion among modern writers that a poet can only create true art when he allows the poem to take its own natural form, leading to the development of freer forms of poetry, with fewer rules.
 However, many critics argue that poets like Shakespeare and Milton wouldn't be remembered as geniuses now if they hadn't forced themselves to follow strict rules of form.
 Indeed, classical forms of poetry are coming back into style in a movement called "formalist revival," with prominent poets like Howard Nemerov writing modern, relevant poetry with classical forms.
 But what are these rules?
 How are they used?
 Next, we'll look at poetic meter.